 Saving the planet is top of the news agenda for all generations.
 But it’s Millennials and Gen Z you should be paying the closest attention to.

-In the wake of the G7 Summit a few weeks ago, conscious consumers everywhere will have been reading about climate commitments and holding a lot of important people to account.
+In the wake of the G7 Summit and the IPCC Report a few weeks ago, conscious consumers everywhere will have been reading about climate commitments and holding a lot of important people to account.
 And your brand won’t escape their unflinching stare.

 Whether it’s Millennials with a conscience about where they spend their money, or radical Gen Z activists willing to skip school and protest about climate change, it adds up to one clear message.
 Brands must show real commitment to the planet: not just green-tinted smoke and mirrors.